-Michigan may get Democratic presidential debate in Flint, but it hinges on Brooklyn
+Michigan may get a Democratic debate in Flint

 Ames, Iowa — Michigan appears headed toward getting a March 3 Democratic presidential debate in Flint if former Secretary of State Hillary Clinton accepts U.S. Sen. Bernie Sanders’ demand for an April debate in her home state of New York.

 Clinton’s presidential campaign stepped up its national spotlight on Flint’s lead-contaminated water on Saturday by calling for another Democratic debate to be held in the crisis-stricken Michigan city.
 The campaign of Sanders quickly responded by saying its acceptance of the site hinges on the secretary of state’s agreement to debate April 14 in Brooklyn, New York.

 The Flint debate would happen between the March 1 Super Tuesday primaries in Southern states and Michigan’s March 8 primary.

 Clinton campaign chairman John Podesta said Saturday that Flint should be considered as the site for another debate after the candidates agreed to debate Thursday in New Hampshire before the Granite State’s Feb.
 9 primary.

 “We should use the spotlight of the presidential campaign to keep the focus on Flint, and to lift up the historic underlying issues that Flint and too many other predominantly low-income communities of color across America are struggling with every day,” Podesta said Saturday in a statement.